Broadcast Channels with Privacy Leakage Constraints: Broadcast Channels with Privacy Leakage Constraints

-\section{Leakage-Capacity Results}
+\subsection{Leakage-Capacity Results}

-This section states novel inner and outer bounds on the $(L_1,L_2)$-leakage-capacity region $\mathcal{C}(L_1,L_2)$ of a BC with privacy leakage constraints.
-These bounds match for SD-BCs, BCs with a degraded message set and PD-BCs, which characterizes the leakage-capacity regions for these three cases.
+This section states inner and outer bounds on the $(L_1,L_2)$-leakage-capacity region $\mathcal{C}(L_1,L_2)$ of a BC.
+The bounds match for SD-BCs, BCs with a degraded message set and PD-BCs, which characterizes the leakage-capacity regions for these three cases.
 We start with the inner bound.

+In the following, the transition probability $W_{Y_1,Y_2|X}$ describing the BC stays fixed unless stated otherwise.
+When specifying to particular instances of BCs (see Remark \ref{REM:BC_classes}), we explicitly mention the corresponding structure of $W_{Y_1,Y_2|X}$.